Compare Rates and Save on Life Insurance

 vaccine icon

-Certain things will automatically disqualify you for the preferred plus rating, like being obese or having alcohol, drugs or tobacco detected in the life insurance blood test or urine sample.
+Certain things will automatically disqualify you for the preferred plus rating, like being obese or having alcohol, drugs or tobacco detected in your blood test or urine sample.
 Being disqualified for the preferred plus rating means you will pay higher premiums in a lower classification.
 If you’re a smoker, you could still get a preferred tobacco rating with some companies.
-We highlight the best life insurance companies for smokers to help you get the best coverage rate.
+We found the best life insurance companies for smokers to help you get the best coverage rate.

-What Do Life Insurance Companies Test for During a Medical Exam?
+What Life Insurance Companies Test for During a Medical Exam

 checkList icon